Farmer-Pete/www/content/Security/2012-03-29_pushing-ssh-keys-programmatically.md

 You can safely ignore any warnings such as:

+    #!text
     Warning: Permanently added 'LinuxLefty-1,192.16.74.10' (RSA) to the list of known hosts

 [SSH](tag:SSH) is just letting you know that it adding a known host instead of prompting you (which is what we want).
 This is a result of the `-o StrictHostKeyChecking=no` we are passing to SSH on line 25.